 Transferring calls to the right people offers higher chances of resolving issues on the first call.
 The less time it takes to address customers means reduced operation and call costs.

 Automated Caller Distributor (ACDs) are a valuable tool for any business that takes calls from customers.
 It eliminates the heavy lifting out of the call routing process and offers a better experience and streamlined process for staff members and customers.
 While there are tons of ACDs on the market today, Servpac already offers this technology for Hawaii businesses in its VoIP phone system.
 Call 808-237-5000 or request a free consultation for more information.

-Servpac is a Hawaii-based telecommunications company providing innovative and integrated telephone, internet, and cloud solutions for Hawaii businesses since 2004.
+Servpac is a Hawaii-based telecommunications company providing innovative and integrated telephone, internet, and cloud, and data center colocation solutions for Hawaii businesses since 2004.
 The company is the largest locally based CLEC (competitive local exchange carrier) in the state and provides 24/7 local support for island businesses to help them compete in the global marketplace.
 Call 808-237-5000 to discuss your telecom needs and learn more about all of our services.